This Day In Literary History

 "Words are but the vague shadows of the volumes we mean.
 Little audible links they are, chaining together great inaudible feelings and purposes." - Theodore Dreiser

-Today's video features a reading from Theodore Dreiser's classic novel Sister Carrie.
+Today's video features a complete reading of Theodore Dreiser's classic novel Sister Carrie.
 Enjoy!